Home » Can You Stop Spammers From Using Your Email Address?

 Net M@nners Site Visitor

-What could be happening is that someone you have emailed in the past has a virus.
-That virus has farmed all the email addresses it can find on their system.
-Their computer is now sending out emails with those addresses in the From: field.
-Essentially that computer is now a “zombie” for the virus or worm.
+What could happen is that someone you have emailed in the past has a virus.
+That virus has farmed all the email addresses on their system.
+Their computer now sends emails with those addresses in the From: field.
+That computer is now a “zombie” for viruses or worms.

 Pick Your Email Battles

 There are 215,298,720 emails sent every day.
-No way to track down every one.
-And when it comes to spoofing, using others’ email addresses, those activities are usually run through multiple many times untraceable servers.
+No way to track down everyone.
+When it comes to spoofing, using others’ email addresses is usually done through multiple, many times untraceable servers.

 I’ve learned over the years to delete those returns.
 No way to track them down.
 Another example is when I find someone has stolen website content or photos off one of my websites, I have to pick my battles.
 If they are on a .ru or .cn, what are the chances I can get anything resolved?